Crock Pot Shredded Beef Enchiladas are seriously succulent. Skip the restaurant and make these easy enchiladas at home!

 WRONG!

-I top my enchiladas with lots of salsa and fresh avocado.
-Ranch dressing need not apply.
+I top my enchiladas with lots of salsa and fresh avocado (ranch dressing need not apply).

 How to Make This Recipe

 Time to roll.
-You’ll need 10-12 gluten-free corn tortillas, depending on how full you stuff them.
+You’ll need 10-12 corn tortillas.

 Wrap half the tortillas in a damp paper towel then microwave for 30 seconds to make them pliable.
 Spread ~1/4 cup of the shredded beef mixture across the center of each tortilla then add shredded Monterey Jack cheese on top and roll.

-Spread a little enchilada sauce – here’s my INSANE homemade enchilada sauce recipe! – in the bottom of a 9×13″ baking dish, or two smaller baking dishes that have been sprayed with nonstick spray, then place the tortilla seam side down in the baking dish.
+Spread a little enchilada sauce – here’s my INSANE gluten free enchilada sauce recipe! – in the bottom of a 9×13″ baking dish, or two smaller baking dishes that have been sprayed with nonstick spray, then place the tortilla seam side down in the baking dish.
 Continue until all the ingredients have been used up.

-FYI:Â don’t be upset if your tortillas crack.
+FYI: don’t be upset if your tortillas crack.
 Corn tortillas are notorious for cracking or splitting, but they’ll be covered up with sauce and cheese so nobody’ll know the difference!

-Once all the tortillas have been filled and rolled, pour the more enchilada sauce over the top then sprinkle on more shredded cheese.
+Once all the tortillas have been filled and rolled, pour more enchilada sauce over the top then sprinkle on more shredded cheese.

 Cover the baking dish tightly with foil then bake at 350 degrees for 20 minutes.
 Remove the foil then continue baking for 5-10 minutes or until the cheese has melted and the sauce is bubbly.
-Wait 5 minutes (if you can!) before serving with lots of yummy toppings like salsa, chopped avocado, and fresh cilantro.

-Crock Pot Shredded Beef Enchiladas
+- Beef Enchiladas

 Ingredients

-- 2-3lb chuck roast
+- 2 – 3 lb chuck roast

 - 1 large onion, peeled then roughly chopped